 2late4u Posted February 8, 2014 Report Share Posted February 8, 2014 nope not covered under chrysler manufacture warrenty you have to buy coverage thur the tire manufacture, this is the same with all car manufactures, dont know why they would wear out so fast, since you bought it with 10k on it i would suspect the rears use to be on the front and he didnt rotate them untill he sold it to you. i have a2011 mainstreet and my 17 inch kumos lasted to about 60k and i prob could have got another 10k out of them but i wanted to keep good tread on my car.. good luck Link to comment Share on other sites More sharing options...

 jkeaton Posted February 9, 2014 Report Share Posted February 9, 2014 (edited) Understand that the tires that came with your car were not designed by Kumho.
 They were designed by Chrysler.
 If your new car came with a set of Kumho's, Kumho made the tire but they made it to the specifications set by Chrysler.
 The OEM tires that came with your car can’t be replaced (which is a good thing) after they’ve worn out.
 And they will wear out much sooner than they should.
 This is because virtually all auto manufacturers specify very soft rubber which means they wear out too fast.
 You can buy what you think is the same tire, but it will have a different model number when sold by a tire store.
 Auto manufacturers do this because they want that new car to have the smoothest ride possible, even at your expense of having to buy a new set of tires at half the mileage you should have to.
 When you test drive that brand new car and it rides very, very smoothly you’re more likely to buy it.
 You’ll find out how fast the tires wear out much later, and when you do you’ll blame it on the tire maker.
 Don't blame the tire maker, blame the vehicle manufacturer.
-Edited February 9, 2014 by jkeaton WaywerdSon and Addicted to Dodge 2 Link to comment Share on other sites More sharing options...
+Edited February 9, 2014 by jkeaton Addicted to Dodge and WaywerdSon 2 Link to comment Share on other sites More sharing options...

 bigtsr Posted February 9, 2014 Report Share Posted February 9, 2014 I have over 18000 miles on my original Kumho tires and they are worn but still serviceable.
 They are soft construction as you can see by the friction marks on asphalt by turning them lock to lock while standing still,I think aggressive drivers will find them wearing quite fast. jkeaton 1 Link to comment Share on other sites More sharing options...